Image courtesy St. Charles County Parks and Recreation.

 The new park, which is situated close to residential development, will feature two stocked lakes, an off-leash dog park, picnic shelters, and walking and biking trails.
 Veterans Tribute Park will also be home to a destination playground for children of all abilities, which will include an interactive water play feature, music play, adventure play with climbing features, inclusive swings and a hillside slide.
 A silo currently on the property will be incorporated into the playground’s design.
 A boardwalk running alongside it will provide visitors with scenic views of the park and the playground.

-Ninety acres of the park are under development; the remaining 30 acres are reserved for future development.
 The $7 million project is being financed through St. Charles County’s Parks Fund.
 For more information, visit sccmo.org.